-Elmbank comprises of both a learning centre and children’s home which accommodates up to five young people, all of whom are female and have been the victims of child sexual exploitation (CSE).
+Elmbank comprises of both a learning centre and children’s home which accommodates up to five young people, all of whom are female and have experienced trauma.

 Trauma informed practice underpins all of our work and all staff are trained in this approach.
 This is a strengths-based framework grounded in an understanding of and responsiveness to the impact of trauma, that emphasises physical, psychological, and emotional safety for everyone, and that creates opportunities for survivors to rebuild a sense of control and empowerment.